Notes On Supermanifolds and Integration: Complex and Smooth Supermanifolds

 In fact, if we had a completely natural way to transform a complex supermanifold $X$ to a smooth supermanifold $X_\cs$, it would follow that for any isomorphism $\varphi:X\cong Y$ between complex supermanifolds, we would get a corresponding isomorphism $\varphi_\cs:X_\cs\to Y_\cs$.
 The isomorphisms $\varphi_\cs$ would obey the same algebraic relations as the $\varphi$.
 So in particular, setting $Y=X$, the supergroup $\G$ of automorphisms of $X$ would act on $X_\cs$.

 To see that this is a problem, suppose that $X=\CP^{1|1}$, with homogeneous coordinates $u,v|\theta$.
 This example simply corresponds to a genus 0 worldsheet of the heterotic string.
-The automorphism supergroup is $\G=PGL(2|1)$, acting by linear transformations of the homogeneous coordinates.
+The automorphism supergroup is\footnote{If $\CP^{1|1}$ is viewed as a super Riemann surface, its automorphism group is reduced from $\mathrm{PGL}(2|1)$ to $\mathrm{OSp}(1|2)$.
+This does not really affect the discussion in the text.} $\G=\mathrm{PGL}(2|1)$, acting by linear transformations of the homogeneous coordinates.
 To promote $X$ to a smooth supermanifold, we would want to introduce antiholomorphic homogeneous coordinates $\t u, \t v$, which roughly speaking are complex conjugates of $u,v$, but of course we introduce no corresponding odd variable $\t\theta$.
-There is no way for $PGL(2|1)$ to act on the pair $\t u,\t v$, so the passage from $X$ to $X_\cs$ cannot be completely natural.
+There is no way for $\mathrm{PGL}(2|1)$ to act on the pair $\t u,\t v$, so the passage from $X$ to $X_\cs$ cannot be completely natural.

 Let us see what happens if we study this example with the gluing construction.
 We can cover $X$ with an open set $U_1$ in which $u\not=0$ and a second set $U_2$ in which $v\not=0$.
 In $U_1$, we take coordinates $z_1=v/u,$ $\zeta_1=\theta/u$, and in $U_2$, we set $z_1=u/v$, $\zeta_2=\theta/v$.
 Following the above recipe, the gluing laws of $X_\cs$ are